How to Choose a Humidifier?

 Portable / Tabletop humidifiers are the least expensive and best for a single room like a bedroom.
 These tabletop humidifiers require the most frequent refilling and are available in ultrasonic cool mist humidifier choices.
 These are mini size and excellent for travel where exposure to a cool mist in a small area or localized point where you sleep or work.

-There are many room humidifiers to choose from that will efficiently humidify a single room or multi-room area of 650-1200 square feet.
+Room humidifiers give you a lot of options to choose from that will efficiently humidify a single room or multi-room area of 650-1200 square feet.
 These would include our ultrasonic warm & cool humidifiers, evaporative cool mist humidifiers and air washers.

 Evaporative Cool Mist Humidifier Pluses